franciscoxavier04/pm-BIM/docs/use-cases/test-management/README.md

 * Manual history can be tracked on the activity/comment log for any manual changes to test case steps.
 * Naming conventions can be implemented (e.g., "TC-Login-ValidCredentials-v1.0") to help manage variations.

-Speaking of naming conventions, there is a way to enforce consistency and standardization within OpenProject through `automatically generated subjects`.
-Administrators can define specific patterns for the subject (name) of work packages, including those designated as `Test Case` / `Test Run` types.
-This means every new test case/test run created will automatically follow a predefined structure.
-This way of working eliminates manual errors, enhances searchability and improves filtering.
+To support consistency and standardization, OpenProject allows administrators to define **automatically generated subjects** for work packages.
+This feature enables the use of predefined patterns for naming, including for work package types such as `Test Case` and `Test Run`.
+As a result, newly created test cases and test runs automatically follow a consistent naming structure.
+This approach helps eliminate manual errors, improves searchability, and enhances filtering capabilities.

 The subject pattern can incorporate dynamic attributes from the test case/test run itself (or its parent).
 In this example, `Test run`'s subject is derived from 2 fields: `Parent's subject` and `Version`.